ligato/docs/docs/user-guide/quickstart.md

 ligato/vpp-agent        latest              05ad16109a2b        3 days ago          264MB
 ```

 Verify the container is _NOT_ running.
-It should not because we have not started it yet.

 ```
 docker ps